brandao-rafael/portifolio_ts/README.md

 ## License

-You are free to use this code as you wish.
-No credit is required.
-But remenber, this is a personal portfólio, so you should not use my personal information in your project.
+Feel free to utilize this code as per your requirements.
+No attribution is necessary for me, only for the designer.
+However, please note that this code belongs to a personal portfolio, so it is important not to include any of my personal information in your project.